Planning for your retirement

 Pensions

-There are special rules which allow individuals who set up a pension scheme to benefit from significant tax reliefs when saving for their retirement.
+Special rules allow individuals who set up a pension scheme to benefit from significant tax reliefs when saving for their retirement.
 The following is a summary of the main elements of the rules governing private pension contributions.
-You may also want to consider other saving vehicles such as property, stocks, shares, and ISAs.
+You may also want to consider other saving vehicles such as property, stocks and shares, and ISAs.

 Pension contribution limits